octobercms/docs/3.x/extend/settings/settings.md

 # Settings Page

-There are two ways to configure plugins - with back-end settings forms and with configuration files.
-Using database settings with back-end pages provide a better user experience, but they carry more overhead for the initial development.
+There are two ways to configure plugins - with backend settings forms and with configuration files.
+Using database settings with backend pages provide a better user experience, but they carry more overhead for the initial development.
 File-based configuration is suitable for configuration that is rarely modified.

 <a id="oc-backend-settings-pages"></a>
 ## Backend Settings Pages

-The back-end contains a dedicated area for housing settings and configuration, it can be accessed by clicking the <strong>Settings</strong> link in the main menu.
+The backend contains a dedicated area for housing settings and configuration, it can be accessed by clicking the <strong>Settings</strong> link in the main menu.
 The Settings page contains a list of links to the configuration pages registered by the system and other plugins.

 <a id="oc-settings-link-registration"></a>
 ### Settings Link Registration

-The back-end settings navigation links can be extended by overriding the `registerSettings` method inside the [plugin registration file](../extending.md).
-When you create a configuration link you have two options - create a link to a specific back-end page, or create a link to a settings model.
-The next example shows how to create a link to a back-end page.
+The backend settings navigation links can be extended by overriding the `registerSettings` method inside the [plugin registration file](../extending.md).
+When you create a configuration link you have two options - create a link to a specific backend page, or create a link to a settings model.
+The next example shows how to create a link to a backend page.

 ```php
 public function registerSettings()